arunarav/hpcc-spelling-corrector/README.md

 Further refactoring todo-

-    (1) Optimize the table operation - currently takes 2+ seconds even if the operation is marked as "UNSORTED".
+    (1) Optimize the lexicon table operation in 'distance 1' - currently takes 2+ seconds even if the operation is marked as "UNSORTED".

+	(2) The PROJECT function in  'distance 2' takes 25+ seconds.

-    (2) Handle the situation where the word passed by the user is indeed a correctly spelled word.
+    (3) Handle the situation where the word passed by the user is indeed a correctly spelled word.